-You can apply starting Jan.
-1 each year for the school year beginning the following fall.
+You can apply starting January 1, 2016 for the school year beginning the fall of 2016.
 The SCC priority deadline for applying for fall aid is May 1.
 The first step in applying for financial aid is to complete the Free Application for Federal Student Aid (FAFSA).
 This is an online federal application found at www.fafsa.ed.gov.
 By completing the FAFSA, you will be applying for federal & state (NC residents) grants, eligibility for parent and student loans, and the federal work study program.
 The FAFSA is also required for many scholarship applications.
 SCC's Federal School Code is 008466.